The beginning of Jesus' ministry

 History of the Jews

-Josephus, in his monumental work on the history of the Jewish people, discusses historical events that occured during Jubilee years such as Antiochu's besieging of Jerusalem's Temple.
-In Herod the Great's thirteenth year there was famine and a corresponing pestilence - the worst since the time of King Ahab - that happened in a year of Jubilee.
+Josephus, in his monumental work on the history of the Jewish people, discusses historical events that occurred during Jubilee years such as Antiochus' besieging of Jerusalem's Temple.
+In Herod the Great's thirteenth year of rule there was famine and a corresponding pestilence, the worst since the time of King Ahab.
+It occurred in a Jubilee year.

 The designating of every 50th year as a Jubilee is not just for allowing the land to rest.
 It is a reminder, just like the weekly seventh-day Bible Sabbath, that God has created everything.
 It is also a reminder that humans are not the only owners of the land and are not, according to God, to hold onto property forever.
 We truly do not own anything as some kind of right.
 Because we are thankful to God for liberating us, we should also liberate others from debt to us.